22 zip codes·Updated June 2026

 4 Bedroom$3,850/mo

-Fair Market Rents are published annually by HUD for the Los Angeles metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Los Angeles metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Los Angeles metro area is $2,730/month.
-Current median asking rents are above the FMR, which is common in growing markets.
+HUD's Fair Market Rent for a 2-bedroom in the Los Angeles metro is $2,730/month.
+Asking rents track close to the federal benchmark, within 6%.

 LA is one of the biggest rental markets in the world.
-Demand is relentless — entertainment, tech, healthcare, and international business all drive it.
+Demand spans entertainment, tech, healthcare, and international business.
 Santa Monica, West Hollywood, and Silver Lake are premium.
-South LA, the Valley, and East LA are more affordable and where a lot of investors focus for cash flow.
-The regulatory environment is intense — LA has local rent stabilization on top of California's statewide rent control, plus additional tenant protections.
-You can't just look at what comparable units are renting for; you need to know if your building is subject to RSO (Rent Stabilization Ordinance) and what your legal maximum rent increase is.
-Successful landlords in LA know the law as well as they know the market.
+South LA, the Valley, and East LA are cheaper and where most investors focus for cash flow.
+The regulatory environment is heavy.
+LA has local rent stabilization stacked on top of California's statewide rent control, plus additional tenant protections.
+Knowing comp rents isn't enough.
+You need to know if your building is subject to RSO (Rent Stabilization Ordinance) and what your legal maximum rent increase is.
+Successful LA landlords know the law as well as they know the market.